 A new concept of indoor bike class that turns the kinetic energy into electricity

 CREATE A SUSTAINABLE ENERGY SYSTEM AT FITNESS CENTERS?

-NG FITNESS was a co-project with Michael M. Nissen.
-My main role in this project was User Research and UX Design.
-During the process of the project, we came up with a new concept design of a stationary bike that can generate electricity by turning the mechanical energy from human power into electricity.
+NG FITNESS was my Master project.
+NG FITNESS was a co-project with collaboration with Body Bike A/S and Fitness1.
+During the process of the project, I came up with a new concept design of a stationary bike that can generate electricity by turning the mechanical energy from human power into electricity.